wali-ku/BWLOCK-GPU/README.md

 ```bash
 apt-get install python-matplotlib
 ```
 12. **Reboot the system**.
-Once the system reboots, go the directory containing *BWLOCK-GPU/scripts*.
-Relaunch sudo shell and then put the board into maximum performance state using this script [script]( ./scripts/max_perf.sh)
+Once the system reboots, go the directory *BWLOCK-GPU/scripts*.
+Relaunch sudo shell and then put the board into maximum performance state using this [script]( ./scripts/max_perf.sh)
 ```bash
 sudo bash
 ./max_perf.sh